techgrounds/techgrounds-JonBoers/01_Linux_1/Linux2.md

 [Geef een korte beschrijving van de problemen waar je tegenaan bent gelopen met je gevonden oplossing.]

 ### Resultaat

+Exercise:
+Find out your current working directory.
+Make a listing of all files and directories in your home directory.
+Within your home directory, create a new directory named ‘techgrounds’.
+Within the techgrounds directory, create a file containing some text.
+Move around your directory tree using both absolute and relative paths.

 ![Alt text](../00_includes/linux2.PNG)